rodriguesjohn1/Aquarium-Solver/README.md

 ]
 ```

-There are many possible way to represent the same board, but just make sure that the input is correct and that each tank has a unique number.
+There are many possible ways to represent the same board, but just make sure that the input is correct and that each tank has a unique number.

 The two other 1-d lists are for representing the amount of water at each row/column.